Edward Via College of Osteopathic Medicine

 The MISSION of the Edward Via College of Osteopathic Medicine (VCOM) is to Prepare globally minded, community-focused physicians to meet the needs of rural and medically underserved populations and promote research to improve human health.
 VCOM faculty staff and students VALUE: professionalism, integrity, duty, compassion, altruism, knowledge, and critical thinking.

-VCOM is a fully-accredited osteopathic college with three campuses, one in Blacksburg, VA; one in Spartanburg, SC; and one in Auburn, AL. VCOM is committed to serving the needs of patients in medically underserved areas and medically underserved populations and the VCOM Virginia campus is committed to Southwest Virginia and to surrounding Appalachian states, although VCOM interviews student committed to service and working with patients from medically underserved
+VCOM is a fully-accredited osteopathic college with four campuses, one in Blacksburg, VA; Auburn, AL; Monroe, LA; and Spartanburg, SC.
+VCOM is committed to serving the needs of patients in medically underserved areas and medically underserved populations.
+The VCOM Carolinas campus is committed to surrounding Appalachian states.
+VCOM interviews students committed to service and working with patients from medically underserved populations from other states.

 VCOM Carolinas maintains an independent 18-acre campus and is located in one of the fast-growing college towns in the United States.
 Spartanburg is home to Wofford College, Converse College, University of South Carolina-Upstate, Methodist College, Spartanburg College, and VCOM.
 VCOM participates in the city’s “College-Town” program, a collaborative that offers exciting opportunities and programs for students from all campuses.